kgilds/getRealScripts/README.md

 2. *Q2datamanagement*-- The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into seperate data frames.

-3. *analysisPre*-- Takes output from Q1datamangement and Q2datamanagement and uploads data to temporary sqlite database.
+3. *analysisPrep*-- Takes output from Q1datamangement and Q2datamanagement and uploads data to temporary sqlite database.

 4. *gradeAnalysisScript*--Pulls data down from temporary sqlite.
 Cleans data up, creates calculated fields and prepares variables for reporting script. **It is critical to verify how the sql statement was written to be clear that the correct grading periods are correctly identified.